Helpful Tips for Welcoming a Pet Home

 • Make sure water is available and visible near the opening of your pet’s hideout

-Keep a Close Eye On What Goes In (And Out)
+Keep a Close Eye on What Goes in (and out)

 Similarly, watch your pet’s output—meaning how much urine and feces they are excreting.
 If you suspect your pet is not eating, drinking, or eliminating enough, it might be time to further adjust your pet’s environment to ensure they’re comfortable enough to eat and drink.
+Ensure that your herbivore doesn’t go without without accessible hay and water for any period of time during this adjustment stage, as that can lead to a serious condition called GI stasis

-Schedule A Wellness Exam With An Experienced Exotics Veterinarian
+Schedule a Wellness Exam with an Experienced Exotics Veterinarian

 While your pet may appear (and likely is) perfectly healthy now, it’s critical for your pet to have a wellness exam at least once a year.
-This not only helps catch health issues before they have a chance to get worse, but also gives you the opportunity to build a long-term professional relationship with a veterinarian, who may see your pet as a patient for the entirety of their life.
+This not only helps catch health issues before they have a chance to get worse, but also gives you the opportunity to build a long-term professional relationship with a veterinarian, who may see your pet as a patient for the entirety of your pet’s life.

 View the Association of Exotic Mammal Veterinarians’ website if you do not yet have an exotics vet appointment lined up.

-Don’t Overdo It on Treats, Fruits, Or Veggies
+Don’t Overdo it on Treats, Fruits, or Veggies

-Plan And Prepare To Transition Your Pet’s Diet
+Plan to Transition Your Pet’s Diet

 If possible, make sure to have some of your pet’s old food on hand to help you transition them effectively from their old diet to their new diet.
-To read more about how to properly transition your pet’s diet, visit our blog post here.

 Just like people, exotic companion mammals all have individual preferences and personalities.
-You may find that your pet adjusts to your home quickly, or you may find that your pet is slower to adjust to your home.
-Make sure to remain patient with your pet.
-It can sometimes take a while for a pet to adjust to a new home, but when given the time and proper encouragement, your pet will adjust to their surroundings and enjoy their life in their new home.
+You may find that your pet adjusts to your home quickly, or you may find that your pet is slower to adjust to their new home.

 Related Posts